bkielbasa/developer20/content/post/testing-in-go/index.md

 Please notice the build tag I added at the top of the file.
 It says: "compile this file as long as the `integration` build tag isn't provided".
 All tests, by default, should be fast and reliable.
 We'll want to run them very frequently so we shouldn't wait for their results too long.
 What's more, it's a good practice when someone downloads our project and type `go test ./...` all tests are passing.

-There's nothing more annoying than reading docs and setting up everything just to be able to run tests.
+There’s nothing more annoying than reading docs and setting up everything just to be able to run tests.
 Making this first experience a pleasure improves morale.

 What if we want to test against a real database?
 I create a separate file (I put it next to the previous one) with connecting to everything I need.

 ```go
 //go:build integration